A SHOT-BY-SHOT ANALYSIS

 In the book and screenplay, recall, Humbert had planned to drown Charlotte, she had nearly drowned, and then he had saved her.
 By having Charlotte face down in the rain-drenched street, then, with the crossfade, briefly floating in Humbert's tub, Kubrick has Charlotte fated to a watery death.

 All the scenes in which Kubrick moves the camera behind the wall partitions, as he follows the subjects from room to room, I have counted as a single shot, until we get to shot 198.
-There, as they leave Humbert's room, there is a brief flash of light on the other side of the partition followed by solid black and the hallway being skipped.
+As they leave Humbert's room, there is a brief flash of light on the other side of the partition followed by solid black and the hallway being skipped.
 So, I count their entering Charlotte's room as another shot, being 199.
 Then I do the same with the transition through the floor that occurs when Charlotte sinks to the ground in shot 236.
 As we then move to the kitchen I move my count on to shot 237.
 This is simply my gut instinct that 198 and 199 are to be counted as two separate shots, and that 236 and 237 are to be counted as two separate shots.
 Also, before approaching Lolita, I had analysed Killer's Kiss and The Killing, which also have some peculiar shots that appear to be one but are actually two, and I am partly basing my decisions here on what I learned from those shots.
 As it turns out, with the way I've counted, we have Charlotte dying during shot 237, while Humbert is in the kitchen, and that seems appropriate because we have this torrential downpour and when Humbert reaches her she's lying in a veritable pool of rain, which fits very well with the drowned woman appearing in room 237 in The Shining.
 We also have a very important alignment of ideas in shot 411 that signal I was correct in counting shots as I have.

 Below is the real Haze household, Highburgh House on Packhorse Road in England.